Baltimore Otoplasty (ear pinning)

 What are the risks and possible complications?

-Like any surgical procedure, the otoplasty comes with possible risks and complications that include, but are not limited to:
+Like any surgical procedure, the otoplasty comes with possible risks and complications that include the following:

 • infection